 Day 11: Castles and Cruising the Rhine

 The Rhine Valley is storybook Germany, a fairy-tale world of legends and robber-baron castles.
 Today you may want to tackle the nearby Rheinfels Castle, once the mightiest in the region.
 You can also climb aboard a Rhine steamer and cruise the best of the Rhine*, home to craggy castles, steep vineyards, and legends galore.
-No bus.
+No bus today.

 Day 12: Tour Over After Breakfast